Ja Rule, Alexandria Ocasio-Cortez, And Donald Trump Jr. Unite In Slamming Wall Street For Halting GME Sales

 "Robinhood's blog post about restricting GME and other stocks offers exactly zero justification for that action.
 That's a yikes from me," he tweeted.

 Others joined in criticizing the restrictions.
-Barstool Sports founder Dave Portnoy wrote on Twitter that it appeared Robinhood and others restricting the sales were trying to “force a crash” by closing the market, saying that the people behind the move should be in jail.
+Barstool Sports founder Dave Portnoy wrote on Twitter that it appeared Robinhood and others restricting the sales were trying to "force a crash" by closing the market, writing the people behind the move should be in jail.

-He and others were encouraging those who had purchased GME to hold onto their positions, noting that if they were to panic and sell it could stymie the attempts to push the short-sellers out of their positions.
+He and others were encouraging those who had purchased GME to hold onto their positions, noting that if they were to panic and sell, it could stymie the attempts to push the short-sellers out of their positions.

-The actions of Robinhood and others to restrict sales was so widely condemned, it even united two very different political figures against it.
+The actions of Robinhood and others to restrict sales was so widely condemned, it even united two very different political figures.
 In statements on Twitter, New York Congresswoman Alexandria Ocasio-Cortez and the eldest son of former President Donald Trump both spoke out against the company.

 "Gotta admit it's really something to see Wall Streeters with a long history of treating our economy as a casino complain about a message board of posters also treating the market as a casino," she tweeted.